ClojureBA/twit-bot/README.md

 The project provides just a skeleton for the bot: `process-tweets` will be called every time a new batch of tweets is received from the mentions timeline stream

 From there, you can do anything!
+The sky is the limit!
 Just some ideas:

   - Assume the tweet will contain clojure code, so eval it and respond to the user with the output.
 If you like to walk on the safe side, you should take a look to [clojail](https://github.com/Raynes/clojail)
   - YARPSB (AKA: Yet Another Rock, Paper, Scissors Bot)
   - url shortener?
-  - Even an echobot could be a good idea to play around with clojure!
+  - Even an echobot would be a good idea to play around with clojure!

 ## License